deeputg/amm-dex/README.md

 The transaction to withdraw the unused TOKEN-1, TOKEN-2 tokens or to collect LP tokens is a group transaction containing three transactions.
 1. Call to txn_verifier stateful contract
 2. Call to state_manager0 stateful contract
-3. Asset transfer txn to withdraw TOKEN-1 or TOKEN-2 or LP tokens from escrow to LP
+3. Asset transfer txn to withdraw TOKEN-1 or TOKEN-2 or LP tokens from escrow

 ```
 python3 type1_single_side_liq.py